BenBals/Towards-Explainable-Real-Estate/README.md

 See https://arxiv.org/abs/2110.05116 for the paper this code belongs to.

-We know this is scientific that the is, at best, doubiously documented.
+We know this is scientific code and, at best, doubiously documented.
 We are happy to help, contact us at [ben.bals@student.hpi.de](mailto:ben.bals@student.hpi.de).

 ## What is this?
 This repo contains scientific code to evaluate the algorithms presentend in the paper experimentally.